The-Animonculory/Modding-Resources/ENB Tips.md

 - Lastly, remember to save often, especially when you like the changes you just made.

 ### Tweaks
+- When tweaking ENBs, you have your Shaders window, and your Weathers window.
+- Certain settings will be overridden by `IgnoreWeatherSystems`.

 #### Why does hair look funny?
 - Try to turn off/tweak `DetailedShadow` and `WETSURFACES`.
 Look for `ReflectionAmount` in `WETSURFACES`, if you decide not to turn it off.